weremunky/AI-chatbot/README.md

 - Match even messy/natural questions to the right answer

-- Let you upload a new FAQ (CSV) from the web UI
+- Let you upload a new FAQ (CSV) from the web UI, with validation to ensure only valid CSV files are accepted and the previous knowledge base stays active if an upload fails

 ---